NBP-ACC/Week_1/Coding_Conventions.md

 1. You use **block comments** to explain code that is more complex or unfamiliar to others.
 They are usually a bit longer and apply to some or all of the code that follows.
 Block comments are indented at the same level as the code.
 Each line of a block comment begins with the hashtag `#` and a single space.
 If you need to use more than one paragraph, they should be separated by a line that contains a single `#`.

-2. **Inline comments** should be used that often.
+2. **Inline comments** should not be used that often.
 Sometimes they might help you to remember what a specific line of code means.
 Use inline comments on the same line of a statement, following the code itself, they also start with `#` and a single space.
 ```python
 counter = 0  # initialize the counter
 ```